DoctorMcKay/node-steam-user/README.md

 ### Steam

-The `node-steam` module installation used by `SteamUser`.
-You can use this in place of `require('steam')` if you'd like to avoid duplicate installations.
+The `node-steam-client` module installation used by `SteamUser`.
+You can use this in place of `require('steam-client')` if you'd like to avoid duplicate installations.

 Example of using `EResult`: